 Parents might withdraw their appeal because the local authority offers a solution, or for a variety of other reasons.
-Alternatively the local authority might back down and not contest the appeal.
+Alternatively the local authority might back down and concede and not contest the appeal.

-883 SEN cases were heard at tribunal in 2015-16, some of which would have been registered the previous year.
+Of the 883 SEN cases heard at tribunal in 2015-16, some would have been registered the previous year.
 Likewise, postponements and delays mean that some of the appeals registered in 2015-16 will carry over into the hearing statistics for the following year.
 Table 1

-Appeals which are most likely to go all the way to a tribunal hearing are 1/ those against section B and F, and 2/ those against section B,F and I. Appeals which are most likely to be withdrawn or conceded BEFORE reaching a hearing are 1/ refusal to secure an EHC needs assessment and 2/ refusal to make an EHC plan.
+Appeals which are most likely to go all the way to a tribunal hearing are 1/ those against section B and F [needs and provision], and 2/ those against section B,F and I [needs, provision and placement].
+Appeals which are most likely to be withdrawn or conceded BEFORE reaching a hearing are 1/ refusal to secure an EHC needs assessment and 2/ refusal to make an EHC plan.
 Table 6

 Relevant SEND Upper Tier Tribunal Decisions